pum-purum-pum-pum/asteroids2.0/progress.md

 * fix bug lazers dead
 <!-- * fix bug asteroid spawn -->
 * make better animations
-* add harder placeholder waves at the end (mb just loop with improved stats..?)
 * ship buying on coins

 <!-- * fixed number of the same sounds at a time and gap. \/ -->